vineethkumarv/sv-wiki/Processes.md

  // Thread 3
 **join_any**

-In the below figure we can see that  here  main thread 1 executed and one child is executed and then main thread 2 is executed.If we have main thread and child thread has same delay then the child thread is executed first like here we can see thread 4-1  and main thread 2 has same time delay but thread 4-1(i.e child thread) executed first.
+In the below figure we can see that  here  main thread 1 executed and one child is executed and then main thread 2 is executed.

 ![Untitled Diagram drawio (7)](https://user-images.githubusercontent.com/110509375/186891255-902be705-514f-46a5-b460-f49a7598c228.png)